-In a partnership with the National Education Association and thanks to a grant from the Library of Congress Teaching with Primary Sources (TPS) program, Citizen U has developed a new series of micro-credentials.
+In a partnership with the National Education Association and thanks to the Library of Congress Teaching with Primary Sources TPS program grant, Citizen U has developed a new series of micro-credentials.
 This professional learning offering aims to help educators better integrate inquiry learning with primary sources into instruction across grades and disciplines using a variety of frameworks and strategies.
-The first four micro-credentials, developed in collaboration with NEA educators and TPS Consortium members Emerging America, Collaborative for Educational Services and Inquiry in the Upper Midwest, Minnesota Historical Society, will be available soon via the TPS Micro-credential Library.
+The first four micro-credentials, developed in collaboration with NEA educators and TPS Consortium members Emerging America, Collaborative for Educational Services and Inquiry in the Upper Midwest, Minnesota Historical Society, are available via the TPS Micro-credential Library.

 Inquiry with Primary Sources*

 Competency: Educator uses inquiry to engage learners in analysis of primary sources to promote student empathy, foster understanding of multiple perspectives, deepen content knowledge, and enhance critical thinking skills.